This Homemade Creamy Mushroom Soup is a delicious herb-infused soup with fresh mushrooms and cream.

-In a large stock pot, on medium heat, melt butter and begin sauteing mushrooms.
-Sprinkle in the rosemary, a pinch of salt and cracked black pepper.
+In a large stock pot, on medium heat, melt butter and begin sautéing mushrooms.
+Sprinkle in the rosemary, thyme, sea salt, garlic, and cracked black pepper.

-Allow the mushrooms to cook into a browned state (as pictured), once there, sprinkle the flour and stir it about to coat the musrooms evenly in the flour.
+Allow the mushrooms to cook into a browned state (as pictured), once there, sprinkle the flour and stir it about to coat the mushrooms evenly in the flour.

 Then allow it to simmer as you slowly add the remaining stock being careful not to add too much at once.
 You want the liquid to be on the thicker side not watery.

 When the stock has been completely added, allow it to simmer for about 3-4 minutes with the lid off.
-Pour in the milk, stir and then give it a taste.
+Pour in the cream, stir and then give it a taste.